 Cream splash vs silver stripe might be a difficult comparison for you but not after reading this article.
-Placed side-by-side, these two plants appear identical and inseparable as they both have some stripes and are varieties of the Philodendron hederaceum.
+Placed side-by-side, these two plants of the Araceae family appear identical and inseparable as they both have some stripes and are varieties of the Philodendron hederaceum.

 - Cream Splash vs Silver Stripe Quick Comparison Table